danielgroves/danielgroves.net/development/_posts/2010-11-13-pushing-the-bounderies.md

 published: true
 title: Pushing the Bounderies
 excerpt: An argument for not living in the past, but pushing the current technologies of the web instead.
+permalink: /notebook/2010/11/pushing-the-bounderies

 date: 2010-11-13 18:29:22.000000000 +00:00
 ---